 - Now that I've pre-registered, where and when do I get my badge?

 - What do I need to pick up my badge?

-- Do we have to buy separate tickets for the Masquerade and J-Rock shows?
+- Do we have to buy separate tickets for events like the Masquerade or the concert?

 - Is there any other way to get my badge?
 Can you send it via mail?